OSDeploy/GitBook/drivers/model-driver-automation/scconfigmgr.md

 ---

-## Suggestion - Validate Case Sensitive Downloads
+## Issues

-I did notice that I the following Dell Models did not download the Driver Pack.
-This is because the URL showed the file in all CAPS
+I did notice that I the following Dell Models did not download the Driver Packs from Dell.

 ```
 Latitude 12 Rugged Extreme (7204)